The Best Century of My Life: Plot

 Giovanni, a 34-year-old volunteer of the Adopted Children & Parents Association (FAeGN), finds out he's adopted and begins drifting away from his mother Gianna.
 After finding out that an obscure law prevents him from ever learning the identity of his biological parents before turning 100 years old, Giovanni seeks the help of Gustavo, the only living adopted centenarian in Italy.
-Giovanni travels with wheelchair-bound Gustavo from his Tuscan hospice to the Ministry of the Interior in Rome, where they'll be handed the file.
+Giovanni travels with wheelchair-using Gustavo from his Tuscan hospice to the Ministry of the Interior in Rome, where they'll be handed the file.
 Giovanni hopes this stunt will help him to raise awareness of his predicament to the larger public, but he finds it difficult to bond with the curmudgeonly old man at first.

 However, once presented with the file containing his biological mother's name, Gustavo refuses to open it, stating that she gave him up for adoption at birth and so won't ever be his "real mother," unlike the woman who raised him.
 Albeit disappointed with the outcome, Giovanni is struck by Gustavo's words, recognizing he'd been treating Gianna unfairly.
 Gustavo eventually accepts to open his file to help with Giovanni's pet cause, but also to know his biological mother's face.
 At the cemetery, Giovanni finds her gravestone first—one without any photograph.
 Before Gustavo sees that, he places a photo from a nearby gravestone on it, providing the latter a much-needed closure: the old man reconciles with his mother and forgives her.